Tomaž Šalamun

 Tomaž Šalamun (July 4, 1941 – December 27, 2014) was a Slovenian poet who was a leading figure of postwar neo-avant-garde poetry in Central Europe and an internationally acclaimed absurdist.
-His books of Slovene poetry have been translated into twenty-one languages, with nine of his thirty-nine books of poetry published in English.
+His more than 50 books of Slovene poetry have been translated into more than twenty-five languages.
 His work has been called a poetic bridge between old European roots and America. Šalamun was a member of the Slovenian Academy of Sciences and Arts.
 He lived in Ljubljana, Slovenia, and was married to the painter Metka Krašovec.

 Life

 As members of the Slovene minority in Italy (1920–1947), Šalamun's mother's family joined thousands of Slovenes who left their homes because of forced Italianization and moved from Italy to Yugoslavia, where he was born in 1941 in Zagreb.
 His father's family came from Ptuj, where his grandfather had been a mayor.
 After his family moved to Koper, the local high school teachers of French and Slovene aroused his interest in language.
-In 1960, he began to study art history and history at University of Ljubljana.
+In 1960, he began to study art history and history at University of Ljubljana where he graduated in 1965.
 His mother was an art historian, his brother Andraž is an artist, and his two sisters Jelka and Katarina are a biologist and a literary historian respectively. Šalamun died on 27 December 2014 in Ljubljana.